santhoshjanan/100daysOfCode/README.md

 ## Day 18 - 18-Apr-2020
 Anyone with a bit of good CSS knowledge and "Some" programming language can become a mobile app developer with Flutter.
 It is inspiring.I was able to create a few small stateless applications.
 But looking forward for some awesome exercises with flutter!

+## Day 19 - 19-Apr-2020
+Continued with my flutter classes.
+Learned about the column, Row layout mechanisms.
+Tomorrow, I will be doing first application - like my profile.
+All from the AppBrewery's lessons.